reeshub/pc-sprint/README.md

 ![Retro Canada's PC-SPRINT](Retro%20Canada/Images/pc-sprint1.jpg)

 The user built their own based on these files (pictured above) but it should be noted that they had issues with the PC-SPRINT and could only get it to run reliably with a 17.43MHz crystal (CPU clock speed 5.81MHz).
-I believe that this is related to DMA activity and I have a proposed solution in development which I have documented below.
-I have also designed an improved "v2" version of the board incorporating these changes which is currently in the prototyping and testing phase.
+It is believed that this is related to DMA activity and I have a proposed solution in development which I have documented below - an improved "v2" version of the board which is currently in the prototyping and testing phase.

 ### PC-SPRINT v2 by ctrl-alt-rees